KNcare/KNcare.github.io/index.md

 ## Our Services

-At K & N Care, we offer a range of disability support services designed to meet the unique needs of each individual.
+At CNK Care & Support, we offer a range of disability support services designed to meet the unique needs of each individual.
 Whether you require supported independent living or respite, we are here to support you on your journey towards greater independence and well-being.

 ### Respite (Short Term Accommodation)